PainterQubits/Unitful.jl/docs/index.md

 ## Features

 - Support for rational exponents.
 Good for power spectral density, etc.
+- Exact conversions are respected by using Rationals.
 - “Sticky units”: by default, no implicit conversions in multiplication or division
     - We allow for implicit conversions in addition and subtraction
 - Some built-in dimensional analysis